vaibhav2408/video-registry/README.md

 	3) Ensure that the ports 5000 & 9200 are NOT in use already

 ### To start the container init & the service

     chmod +x run.sh
     ./run.sh

+    Note:
+    This will perform the following actions:
+      1) Download & run the Elasticsearch:7.13.2 container
+      2) Build the app docker container
+      3) Run the project container

 ### View the APIs